cambiotraining/bioinformatics-software-pipelines/materials/01-package_managers.md

 :::{.callout-exercise}

-TODO: example of environment with conflicts
+TODO: example of environment with conflicts?

 :::

 :::{.callout-exercise}

-TODO: example of pip-installable package
+TODO: example of pip-installable package?

 :::